Contrary to expectations, spin bowlers have been the fiercest attackers in the Indian Premier League.

 Representing Sunrisers Hyderabad, Khan complemented a fantastic pace attack and bagged 17 wickets in the 2017 edition of the IPL, emerging as the best spinner of the edition.

-Rashid doesn’t have much to show in terms of wickets yet this season but has shown glimpses of how he will tie the batsmen down and keep them bogged down in a format where batsmen go hell and tonk.
+Rashid doesn’t have much to show in terms of wickets yet this season, but has shown glimpses of how he will tie the batsmen down and keep them bogged down.

 The Indian off-spinner made an instant impact in the IPL, by not letting batsmen hit him away for runs, while bagging wickets.
 His performances helped him book a place in the National side where he went on to become the leading spinner.